 The Oak Leaf - Summer 2023

-The Spring/Summer 2023 issue of The Oak Leaf is now available.
-Inside you’ll find information about Restoring our Tree Canopy, the Queens Road West Water Main Project, a Bit of Neighborhood History, and the winners of the 2002 MPHA Preservation Awards.
+The Spring 2025 issue of The Oak Leaf is now available.
+Inside you’ll find information about the Myers Park tree canopy, our tribute to the late Jack McNeary, the Independence Day parade, 24 Hours of Booty, and much more.
 Plus, a message from MPHA President Charlie Welch.
 Have an idea, a suggestion, a compliment or a correction?
 Contact us at info@mpha.com.

 Myers Park friends and neighbors,

 I am currently serving as President of the Myers Park® Homeowners Association (MPHA).
 I have lived in Myers Park most of my adult life and have served on the board for a number of years.
-I am passionate about the neighborhood and committed to doing all that I can to keep it as one of the most beautiful neighborhoods anywhere.
-We are a member driven organization, so if you have ideas, please share them.
+I consider it an honor to serve on the board and as your President.
+You are fortunate to have a group of passionate neighbors serving on the Board; you will find them listed on the in the Spring 2025 Oak Leaf.
+It is an active Board, so please thank them for their time and commitment if you know them.

 John Nolen designed Myers Park with an innovative plan that was well ahead of its time.
 A key part of his vision was lining streets and medians with oak trees to create the canopy that we enjoy today.
 Preserving our tree canopy continues to be a high priority for residents and we are working hard on a number of fronts to restore the tree canopy for not just Myers Park but for the City as well.
-You will read more about our tree initiative in this issue of The Oak Leaf.
+You will read more about our tree initiative in the Spring 2025 Oak Leaf.

 I have been fortunate enough to meet many of you and hope to meet many more.
 I can be reached at info@mpha.com; I would love to hear from you.